MatthiasNickles/diff-SAT/README.md

 DelSAT generates samples (multisets of sampled answer sets or sampled satisfying assignments) which minimize the cost functions (up to a user-specified accuracy).
 Such a sample is called a _solution_.

-DelSAT makes use of an approach called Differentiable Satisfiability / Differentiable Answer Set Programming.
+DelSAT makes use of an approach called _Differentiable Satisfiability_ / _Differentiable Answer Set Programming_.
 Details on this approach can be found in the following publications:

 - Matthias Nickles: Differentiable SAT/ASP.
 In Proceedings of the 5th Workshop on Probabilistic Logic Programming (PLP'18).
 CEUR proceedings, 2018.